 NEON Field Sites

-NEON intensively monitors 34 freshwater and 47 terrestrial sites across a full range of ecosystem types.
-This provides ample opportunity to forecast across a wide array of spatial and ecosystem gradients.
+NEON intensively monitors 81 sites across a range of ecosystem types, providing ample opportunity to forecast across a wide array of gradients.

 Learning How To Forecast

 Ecological forecasting is an emerging interdisciplinary research area that combines concepts, tools, and methods from ecology, statistics, computer science, the social and decision sciences, and the physical environmental sciences with the aim of simultaneously improving environmental decision making and improving our understanding of the predictability of natural systems.
 We've put together a series of videos explaining the fundamentals of ecological forecasting.

 Data from External Providers